signavio/tech-blog/_posts/2017-10-07-code-camp-projects-2017.md

 It's a way to ensure we know everyone we're working with, even if we don't see them every day.
 This app is a way to extend that tradition to the entire week, maintaining our company culture even as we grow.

-Mix Me is a progressive web app, utilizing REST and Note.js.
+Mix Me is a progressive web app, utilizing React and Node.js.
 A user logs onto the Mix Me webpage, enters their Signavio email and is randomly paired up with a group of four other colleagues, a random restaurant near Signavio HQ and a suggested meeting place.

 ## SWAccelerator Talk - Alexa + Workflow Accelerator

-This project focused on an actual use-case that involves integrating Alexa with our Workflow Accelerator, utilizing Note.js.
+This project focused on an actual use-case that involves integrating Alexa with our Workflow Accelerator, utilizing Node.js.

 Say that a company's social media team wants to allow employees to send out tweets, but is unsure how to run a quality control process that would prevent any gaffes that might embarrass the company.
 Using Workflow Accelerator, you would be able to integrate it with Alexa.